Keep Bull City Litter-Free Public Art Project

 South Arts is a nonprofit regional arts organization empowering artists and arts organizations through an array of grants, fellowships, and programs.
 South Arts uses the Cross-Sector Impact Grant program to provide significant support to projects developed by partners that harness the power of “Arts & …”, for example, arts and the military, arts and equity, arts and aging, arts and community revitalization.
 Durham’s project is funded in part by a grant from this South Arts program in partnership with the National Endowment for the Arts and the North Carolina Arts Council.

 The City and Keep Durham Beautiful will work closely with a selected artist(s) or artist team(s) to design temporary ground-plane murals around three bus shelter sites with newly installed Ballot Bins (ash receptacles) with anticipated socially-distant community engagement sessions at Durham Bus Station.
 The program will also explore developing an interactive video with the selected artists to distribute to Durham Public Schools on the topic of litter prevention, sustainable art practices, and recyclable art materials.

-Monday, September 13, 2021: Design Development and Community Engagement Ends
+- May - July 2022: Design Development and Community Engagement

 There are three locations identified for these ground-plane murals, with anticipated socially-distanced community engagement sessions to inform the artist(s) designs.
 These bus shelter locations are:

 Seven Oaks Road at Riverview Shopping Center - (Map)